Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

           streams                 object
      #### Output after conversion:
           streams                 float64

-  ## October 22, 2024
+### October 22, 2024

-  ### Overview of the dataset
+#### Overview of the Dataset:
-  - when I reran the code, it showed an error that said "ValueError."
-What I did was change the code from .astype(float) to pd.to_numeric(Spot_Data['streams'], errors = 'coerce'), and it worked.
+  - When I reran the code, it showed an error that said "ValueError."
+What I did was change the code from `.astype(float)` to `pd.to_numeric(Spot_Data['streams'], errors = 'coerce')`, and it worked.
-  - PD.to_numeric() converts it from object to float as when I looked at the raw data, it is in exponential form, and making it into integers will have an int casting error.
+  - `pd.to_numeric()` converts it from object to float because when I looked at the raw data, it is in exponential form, and casting to integers would have caused an int casting error.
   - The code snippet is:
     ```
     spot_data['streams'] = pd.to_numeric(Spot_Data['streams'], errors = 'coerce') #Convert the Data from Object to Float.
     spot_data['streams'].dtypes
     ```
-  - The output datatype remained the same, but I changed it a bit so that it will be more understandable when looking at it
     #### Output before the conversion:
         dtype('O')
     #### Output after the conversion:
         dtype('float64')

-  ### Basic Descriptive Statistics
+#### Basic Descriptive Statistics:
-  - After Converting the 'streams' column from Object to Float it's time to du-du-du-duel jkjk time to find the mean, median, and standard deviation:
+  - After converting the 'streams' column from Object to Float, it was time to calculate the mean, median, and standard deviation:
     ```
-    #Find the Mean
+    # Find the Mean
     data_mean = spot_data['streams'].mean()
     print("Mean:", data_mean)